LucasMoskun/aDai-Wallet-Balance-Timeline-Display/README.md

 npm start
 ````

-* If it doesn't open automatically navigate to http://localhost:5111/
+* If it doesn't open automatically, navigate to http://localhost:5111/
 * Confirm metamask wallet connection with the address you want to view
 * The graph should start to populate with current aDai balance
 * Queries every 15 seconds and updates in real time